A Classical Model Correspondence for G-symmetric Random Tensor Networks: Computing Entanglement Entropy with G-Symmetry

 Returning to the original expression, we now have a product of delta functions dependent on our Ising variables which is being summed over group elements corresponding to each vertex in the tensor network.
 In order to fully evaluate the expression, we then need to count the number of terms in the sum over group elements for which the product of delta functions depending on the Ising variables is nonzero.

-In order to perform this counting, we first partition $\{s_x\}$ into subsets given by the number of domain walls, $\eta$, in the lattice.
-This allows us to determine the number of factors in the product.
+In order to perform this counting, we first partition configurations $\{s_x\}$ into subsets given by the number of domain walls, $\eta$, in the lattice.
+This will enable us to determine the number of factors in the product.

 Let's first consider if we have one cluster (all $s_x=1$ or all $s_x=-1$) then no swaps are applied anywhere and we only have conditions of type $\delta_{xy}\delta_{x'y'}$.
 These conditions tell us that vertices connected by edges on the tensor network must have the same group element associated with it, $g_x = g_y$ for a given link.
-Thus, the only term which are nonzero in the sum are the ones for which all vertices in the tensor network have the same group element applied to each virtual index.
-This is independently and similarly true from the second copy of the tensor network.
+Thus, the only such terms which are nonzero in the sum are the ones for which all vertices in the tensor network have the same group element applied to each virtual index.
+This is independently and similarly true for the second copy of the tensor network.
 Thus, we have $|G|^2$ total nonzero terms in the sum since we have $|G|$ possible group elements residing on each vertex in the tensor network as well as its copy.

 Now, suppose we add one domain wall to the Ising lattice describing out tensor network so that we have two clusters.
 This changes terms associated with edge crossing the domain wall to four-index deltas, $\delta_{xy'x'y}$.
-These delta functions are associated with link connecting two regions in which the lattice is otherwise homogenous in group elements.
-Each of these $\delta$'s associated with the same domain wall describe the same condition, $g_{x} g_{y'}^{-1} = g_{x'} g_{y}^{-1}$.
-This condition is the same for each edge crossing the domain wall since group elements outside the domain wall are the same (as well as inside the domain wall).
-Unlike the other type of factors in the product, this one only restricts one of the four groups elements associated with a link.
-This then gives us the freedom to determine one more set of group elements within the tensor network, adding a multiplicative factor of $|G|$ to the number of nonzero terms.
-Thus, if we have $\eta$ domain walls, then there are $|G|^{2+\eta}$ nonzero terms in the sum.
+These delta functions are associated with links connecting two regions in which the lattice is otherwise homogenous in group elements, i.e. crossing a domain wall.
+Each of these $\delta$'s associated with a particular domain wall describe the same condition, $g_{x} g_{y'}^{-1} = g_{x'} g_{y}^{-1}$.
+It is important to note that this condition is the same for each edge crossing the domain wall since group elements outside and inside the are the same for any nonzero term (following the $\delta_{xy}\delta_{x'y'}$ condition).
+Unlike the other type of factors in the product, this one only restricts one of the four groups elements associated with a link rather than two.
+This then gives us the freedom to determine one more set of group elements within the tensor network that would give nonzero terms, adding a multiplicative factor of $|G|$ to these terms.
+Thus, if we have $\eta$ domain walls, then there are $|G|^2|G|^{\eta} = |G|^{2+\eta}$ nonzero terms in the sum.
 So, returning to eq. (\ref{eq:28}),

 Now, combining this expression with eq. (\ref{eq:14}), we obtain